JeyzerMC/lm0b-jam/README.md

 Prismatic Armacadia is a Chiptune themed arcade Space Shooter made with UE4.

-Try to surpass your heighest score by dodging asteroids and shooting your way through them.
+Try to surpass your highest score by dodging asteroids and shooting your way through them.

 Keyboard:
 WASD to move